Nikola-Ver/Video-recording/README.md

 ### Benefits of the program over others

 The main advantage of this program is the ability to customize the recording (delays between frames, compression, etc.).
-Comparison:
+Comparison (<a href="https://github.com/Nikola-Ver/Remote-computer-shutdown">Remote-computer-shutdown</a>):

 <p align="center">Standard software for screen recording in GIF format</p>
 <p align="center">